penumbragames/tankanarchy/README.md

   gulp lint       # will lint the JS assets

-  gulp js         # will compile only the JS assets
+  gulp js         # will lint and compile the JS assets

-  gulp less       # will compile only the LESS assets
+  gulp less       # will compile the LESS assets

   gulp watch      # will watch the JS and LESS assets and compile them when
                   # they are modified, recommended during development